jason3067812/Postman_Agent/README.md

 backend/data/collections/
 ```

 The application will only recognize and allow you to select collections from this folder.
-There is no file upload feature in the UI.
 You must manually copy or move your files here before starting the app.

-> **A sample collection is provided:**
-> - `sample_postman_collection.json` (covers basic users and products endpoints for demo/testing)

 ### 7. Start Backend Server (FastAPI)